Melonax/LioranBoard-Chatbot/README.md

-## **IMPORTANT:** The chatbot requires LioranBoard version 2.07.6 or higher.
-Installing it on a lower version will result in a runtime error/crash on launch!

 [Downloads](https://github.com/Melonax/LioranBoard-Chatbot/releases)

 [LioranBoard Chatbot documentation](https://github.com/Melonax/LioranBoard-Chatbot/blob/main/LioranBoard%20Chatbot%20Documentation.pdf)

-To install, simply copy the contents from the LioranBoard Chatbot deck.txt file and click Paste Deck in the LB2 Receiver.
+**Installation:**
+1. Launch the LioranBoard 2 Receiver (v2.07.6 or higher)
+2. Click ‘Transmitter’ in the left side menu
+3. Select ‘Install an Extension’
+4. Select `LioranBoard Chatbot.lb2` and click Open

 Please refer to the documentation before adjusting any of the .csv files that will be created in your chatbot folder.

 # LioranBoard Chatbot
 Premade deck for LioranBoard with several features common in chatbots: